+$$b{p,1} = \min(0.165\ell_p, S{p,1})$$

+$$b{p,2} = \min(0.165\ell_p, S{p,2})$$

+Page 46 July 2012

-$$b{p,1} = \min(0.165\ell_p, S{p,1})$$ $$b{p,2} = \min(0.165\ell_p, S{p,2})$$ Page 44 July 2010 l_p : Span, in m, of the considered primary supporting member $S{p,1}$, $S{p,2}$: Half distance, in m, between the considered primary supporting member and the adjacent ones, $S{p,1}$ for one side, $S{p,2}$ for the other side.
+l_p : Span, in m, of the considered primary supporting member

+$S{p,1}$, $S{p,2}$: Half distance, in m, between the considered primary supporting member and the adjacent ones, $S{p,1}$ for one side, $S{p,2}$ for the other side.

 When a isolated beam or a grillage analysis is used, the areas of ordinary stiffeners are not to be included in the attached plating of the primary members.

+4. Load model

+4.1 Lateral pressures and forces

+4.1.1 General

-4. Load model 4.1 Lateral pressures and forces 4.1.1 General The lateral pressures and forces to be considered as acting on hatch covers are indicated in [4.1.2] to [4.1.6].
+The lateral pressures and forces to be considered as acting on hatch covers are indicated in [4.1.2] to [4.1.6].
 When two or more panels are connected by hinges, each individual panel is to be considered separately.

 In any case, the sea pressures defined in [4.1.2] are to be considered for hatch covers located on exposed decks.
 Additionally, when the hatch cover is intended to carry uniform cargoes, special cargoes or containers, the pressures and forces defined in [4.1.3] to [4.1.6] are to be considered independently from the sea pressures.

-4.1.2 Sea pressures The still water and wave lateral pressures are to be considered and are to be taken equal to: - still water pressure: $p_S = 0$ - wave pressure p_W , as defined in Ch 4, Sec 5 [5.2].
-4.1.3 Internal pressures due ballast water If applicable, the static and dynamic lateral pressures are to be considered and are defined in Ch 4, Sec 6, [2].
-4.1.4 Pressures due to uniform cargoes If applicable, the static and dynamic pressures are to be considered and are defined in Ch 4, Sec 5, [2.4.1] 4.1.5 Pressures or forces due to special cargoes In the case of carriage on the hatch covers of special cargoes (e.g. pipes, etc.) which may temporarily retain water during navigation, the lateral pressures or forces to be applied are considered by the Society on a case by case basis.
-4.1.6 Forces due to containers In the case of carriage of containers on the hatch covers, the concentrated forces under the containers corners are to be determined in accordance with the applicable requirements of the Society.
-4.2 Load point 4.2.1 Wave lateral pressure for hatch covers on exposed decks The wave lateral pressure to be considered as acting on each hatch cover is to be calculated at a point located: - longitudinally, at the hatch cover mid-length - transversely, on the longitudinal plane of symmetry of the ship • vertically, at the top of the hatch cover.
+4.1.2 Sea pressures

+The still water and wave lateral pressures are to be considered and are to be taken equal to:

+- still water pressure: $p_S = 0$

+- wave pressure p_W , as defined in Ch 4, Sec 5 [5.2].

+4.1.3 Internal pressures due ballast water

+If applicable, the static and dynamic lateral pressures are to be considered and are defined in Ch 4, Sec 6, [2].

+4.1.4 Pressures due to uniform cargoes

+If applicable, the static and dynamic pressures are to be considered and are defined in Ch 4, Sec 5, [2.4.1]

+4.1.5 Pressures or forces due to special cargoes

+In the case of carriage on the hatch covers of special cargoes (e.g. pipes, etc.) which may temporarily retain water during navigation, the lateral pressures or forces to be applied are considered by the Society on a case by case basis.

+4.1.6 Forces due to containers

+In the case of carriage of containers on the hatch covers, the concentrated forces under the containers corners are to be determined in accordance with the applicable requirements of the Society.

+4.2 Load point

+4.2.1 Sea pressures

+The wave lateral pressure to be considered as acting on each hatch cover is to be calculated at a point located longitudinally, at the hatch cover mid-length.

+RCN 1 to July 2010 version (effective from 1July 2012)

+4.2.2 Other pressures

-4.2.2 Lateral pressures other than the wave pressure The lateral pressure is to be calculated:
+The lateral pressure is to be calculated: